sequentech/tally-pipes/README.md

 You can see all the available commands with:

-    $ agora-tongo --help
+    $ agora-results --help

-You can contact us at agora-ciudadana-devel@googlegroups.com mailing list or at #agoraciudadana freenode.net channel.
+You can contact us at agora-voting@googlegroups.com mailing list or at #agoravoting freenode.net channel.